Westsi/ESP-Smartwatch/README.md

 # ESP32 Based Smartwatch
 A smartwatch with modern features such as notifications and Spotify sync, watch faces that can be customised, a 240x240 round LCD screen, and a companion app connected with a custom BLE profile.

+### A Quick Note on Licensing
+To all non-profit or hobbyist users, this is under the GPL v2.0.
+I hereby prohibit commercial use without express permission from me, Westsi, contactable at westsi@protonmail.com.
+Thank you!

 ## Features
 - Custom BLE Profile allowing for
   - Notification Sync